ideumi/chippy/README.md

 - x86_64
 - aarch64

-## Installation
+## Installation / Updating

-ChipLang can be installed by running the following command in your terminal.
+ChipLang can be installed or updated to the latest version by running the following command in your terminal:

 ```bash
 curl -fsSL https://codeberg.org/ideumi/chip-go/raw/branch/main/scripts/net-install.sh | sh